Caring for Watercolor Paintings

 I use only 100% cotton rag paper in my paintings.
 They are acid free, archival and expected to last for centuries in a dry climate.

 Please keep in mind that paper wicks moisture.
 It will expand and contract with the humidity in the air.
-That's normal, and that's why professionals only attach the painting to the matboard at the top - so that the paper does not wrinkle as it changes shape in different weather.
+That's normal, and that's why professionals only attach the painting to the matboard at the top - so that the paper is allowed to move in different weather.

 Every artist has a different opinion about frames.
 I choose the frame according to how my pieces will look in an exhibit and how they look as a collection.
 I do not expect a collector to keep the frame I chose.
 If you want to change the frame so that it fits better with your own surroundings and collection, I encourage you to do so.